WardBrian/wardbrian.github.io/_posts/2025-01-20-polyglot-sphinx.md

 is a `Sphinx-Julia` package in existence, but it was last substantially updated in 2018, and I have been unable to get it to work with modern versions of Sphinx.

-Luckily, Julia makes this task relatively easy.
-Julia packages typically use the `Documenter.jl` package to generate documentation, and there is a [`DocumenterMarkdown.jl`](https://github.com/JuliaDocs/DocumenterMarkdown.jl) package that can be asked to generate Markdown files which have been processed, e.g. by expanding `@docs` sections and linking to the source code.
+Luckily, Julia makes the task of generating markdown relatively easy.
+Julia packages typically use the [`Documenter.jl`](https://documenter.juliadocs.org) package to generate documentation, and there is a [`DocumenterMarkdown.jl`](https://github.com/JuliaDocs/DocumenterMarkdown.jl) package that can be asked to generate Markdown files which have been processed, e.g. by expanding `@docs` sections and linking to the source code.
 This plays